-In the book, Cognitive Type, vultology is described as having three fundamental facets: emotions, persona and processing.
+In the aforementioned text, vultology is described as having three fundamental facets: emotions, persona and processing.
 These three facets are described as follows:

 Emotions – Is the most direct of these categories.
 We witness emotions expressed through the face, and by them we understand the state of the person’s feelings.
 We can see anger, sadness, surprise, disgust, fear and many other universal signals that visually communicate with us.
 This is the subject of books such as The Expression of the Emotions in Man and Animals (1890) by Charles Darwin, Telling Lies (1975) by Paul Ekman and Liespotting (2010) by Pamela Meyers.
 They reveal to us the functional use of emotional expressions from an evolutionary standpoint: the means by which we convey our own internal state to others.
 However, as Ekman well understood, a study of emotional expressions requires a differentiation from what he called “symbolic” expressions; gestures that are cultural in nature and not universal to humanity.